-I have always recommended downloading your browser extensions and mobile apps from the official web and app stores provided by Google, Apple and Mozilla.
+I have always recommended downloading browser extensions and mobile apps only from the official web and app stores provided by Google, Apple and Mozilla.

 While some nasties do occasionally slip through, they do take great pains to ensure that the extensions and apps they allow into their repositories are safe and malware-free.